genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/01_introduction.md

 - modelling data with clear type definitions
 - building grid views to visualise data
 - setting up forms to manipulate the data set
-- integrating with existing Genesis components, in this case the Login (auth) component
+- integrating with existing Genesis components such as the authentication component